LucasMendesl/cinepolis-movies-extractor/README.md

 # cinepolis-movies-extractor
-A reactive command line tool that extract infos from cinepolis pe
+A reactive command line tool that extract infos from cinepolis pe website